 Petaluma is also a great place for antique and thrift shopping.
 The three-story Vintage Bank Antiques, aptly housed in the grand, former American Trust Company building from 1926, carries thousands of items from the collections of more than 30 dealers.
 This is the town’s most comprehensive antiques collection (possibly in all of Sonoma County, too), but you’ll find that shopping at The Thrifty Hippy and the Petaluma Collective will be less overwhelming.

 The charming Healdsburg Square blends restaurants, bars, hotels, and wine tasting rooms with an array of local businesses offering something for everyone.
 Browse artisan-made pantry provisions, gorgeously-designed housewares, cookbooks, gardening tools, and more at Shed.
 Continue your holiday shopping and feel great about giving at One World Fair Trade.
 Your purchase supports hard-working, yet disadvantaged artisans in need of food, shelter, education, and healthcare from all over the world.
 The Healdsburg Square also has a number of women’s clothing boutiques like Looking Glass, Gathered, Zizi, and the eclectic Bella.
-Find a purse to match at Clutch.

 While the Oakville Grocery‘s Healdsburg location is a popular pitstop for people looking for a quick, gourmet lunch between wine tastings, it’s also a great spot to procure locally-made preserves, olive oils, pickles, sweets, and more to pair with Sonoma County’s premium wines.